 B. The Lord”s Supper was instituted by Christ for commemoration of His death and our continual fellowship with Him.
 We believe that these two ordinances should be observed and administered until the return of the Lord Jesus Christ .

-(Acts 8:36-39; Matthew 28:18-20; Romans 6:3-5; 1 Corinthians 11:23-32)
+Acts 8:36-39; Matthew 28:18-20; Romans 6:3-5; 1 Corinthians 11:23-32

 12. Resurrection and Judgment

 We believe that God has appointed a day on which He will judge the world by Jesus Christ.
 On the day of His choosing, the Lord himself will descend from heaven.
 The dead in Christ will rise and those in Christ who are left alive will be caught up together with them in the clouds to meet the Lord in the air.
 Both the Christian and the non-Christian will be resurrected from the dead.
-The Christian will be resurrected to everlasting blessedness and joy in heaven and the non-Christian will be resurrected to everlasting conscious punishment in hell.
+The Christian will be resurrected to everlasting blessedness and joy in the Kingdom of Heaven and the non-Christian will be resurrected to everlasting conscious punishment in hell.

 John 5:24-29; 1 Corinthians 15:20-28; Revelation 20:11-15; 1 Thessalonians 4:14-18; Revelation 11:17-18; 2 Thessalonians 1:7-10